Aguiar-Dev/Portfolio/Agile_Development_Overview/GLOSSARY.md

 **Task -** Is a single unit of work broken down from a *[user story](#userStory)*.
 Tasks are estimated in hours (or *[story points](#storyPoints)*) remaining by the developer working on them.

-**Taskboard -** An Agile task board is a physical or online visual representation of user stories broken down into tasks or work units.
+**Task Board -** An Agile task board is a physical or online visual representation of user stories broken down into tasks or work units.

 **Team/Team Member -** In an Agile, *[Scrum](#s)* or *[Kanban](#k)* environment, a teams is a small, highly functioning group of five to nine people who collaboratively work together to complete an *[iteration](#iterations)* or project. *[Scrum Teams](#scrumTeam)* are cross-functional; Kanban teams can be either cross-functional or specialist driven.